 - US citizenship

-- Member of an underrepresented minority group as African American, American Indian, Hispanic
+- Member of an underrepresented ethnic group as African American, American Indian, Hispanic

 - The deadline for requests is 15 July for fall and 15 Jan for spring.